-- i.
+i.
 Direct Investors, not being Adviser assisted Investors.
-However, direct investors who meet the wholesale client test may negotiate a rebate (see Section 6.7 below). - ii.
-Platform Investors and Adviser assisted Investors this fee structure is only available to Investors who have invested indirectly through a platform or Investors who receive personal advice from a financial adviser whose dealer group is approved by the Responsible Entity, and are referred to as Adviser assisted Investors.
+However, direct investors who meet the wholesale client test may negotiate a rebate (see Section 6.8 below).

+ii.
+Indirect Investors and Adviser assisted Investors - this fee structure is only available to investors who have invested indirectly through a platform or investors who receive personal advice from a financial adviser whose dealer group is approved by the Responsible Entity, and are referred to as Adviser assisted Investors.
 The fee reduction is via a rebate of management fees.
+Please refer to Section 4.10 for further information.